VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Introduction

 Despite the great potential of spatialized vibrotactile feedback systems, previous implementations of such systems revealed scalability and expressivity limitations.
 Systems that depend on direct connections between actuators and microcontroller units (MCUs) exhibit limited scalability, as the number of actuators is intrinsically restricted by the available GPIOs or PWM channels on a MCU~\cite{Wang2021Research,kaul2017haptichead,reed2018phonemic}.
 Expanding the number of actuators requires multiple MCUs, resulting in exponential increases in system complexity and communication overhead.
-For systems that use custom drivers and data bus protocols to drive actuators indirectly, the multi-layer connections support more actuators but compromise the vibration expressivity \cite{li2013design, lemmens2009body, west2019design}.
+For systems that use custom drivers and data bus protocols to indirectly drive actuators, multi-layer connections support more actuators but compromise vibration expressivity \cite{li2013design, lemmens2009body, west2019design}.
 These systems cannot render complex waveforms such as audio signals due to bandwidth limits, thereby limiting the types of actuators that can be used to simple actuators like ERMs.
 Moreover, while various toolkits have been developed to assist vibrotactile design, they typically employ direct or multi-layer connections and face the same limitations (e.g., TECHTILE~\cite{minamizawa2012techtile}, VITAKI~\cite{martinez2014vitaki}, and VHP~\cite{dementyev2021vhp}).

-To overcome these limitations, this work proposes VibraForge, an open-source vibrotactile toolkit that leverages a scalable, modular design to enable the rapid prototyping of vibrotactile systems.
+To overcome these limitations, this work proposes VibraForge, an open-source vibrotactile toolkit\footnote{The project resource can be found at: \url{https://github.com/huangbj16/VibraForge}} that leverages a scalable, modular design to enable the rapid prototyping of vibrotactile systems.
 VibraForge consists of control units and vibration units.
-Control units are responsible for receiving vibration control commands from a Bluetooth server and sending them to vibration units.
+Control units receive vibration control commands from a Bluetooth server and sending them to vibration units.
 Vibration units are self-contained modules with an actuator driven by their own microcontroller.
-Vibration units are connected to a control unit via a chain-connection method, where a single GPIO pin on a control unit can control up to sixteen vibration units via a custom UART protocol.
-To better support spatial pattern authoring, we also designed an accompanying GUI Editor that enables haptic designers to intuitively author multi-actuator patterns.
+They are connected to control units via a chain-connection method, where a single GPIO pin on a control unit can control up to sixteen vibration units via a custom UART protocol.
+To better support spatial pattern authoring, we also designed an accompanying GUI Editor that enables haptic designers to intuitively author multi-actuator tactile patterns.